dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3256: Systemic economic reforms are necessary for equity.
+### T3256: Implementing such a system requires significant structural changes.

 |Support|
 |---|